-Pancake Day is coming up on Tuesday 1st March 2022.
-Grab your apron and try this simple and tasty recipe by the legendary Mary Berry.
+Grab your apron and celebrate Pancake Day on 21st February with this simple and tasty recipe by the legendary Mary Berry.
 You can really show off your culinary skills with this!
 It makes 12 thin pancakes, more than enough to lose one or two when flipping and still have plenty to eat.

 But before you start, have a read on why we celebrate Pancake Day and where it all comes from in All you need to know about Pancake Day.
 Or if you'd prefer to just get flipping, then read on.

 - 300ml milk